GargIT/greengrass/ANALYSIS_AND_INSTRUCTIONS.md

-  main_meter_total DECIMAL(12,3) NOT NULL, -- sum of all main meters for service household_total DECIMAL(12,3) NOT NULL, -- sum of all household meters difference DECIMAL(12,3) NOT NULL, -- main total - household total adjustment_per_household DECIMAL(10,3) NOT NULL, -- difference ÷ 14
+  main_meter_total DECIMAL(12,3) NOT NULL, -- sum of all main meters for service household_total DECIMAL(12,3) NOT NULL, -- sum of all household meters difference DECIMAL(12,3) NOT NULL, -- main total - household total adjustment_per_household DECIMAL(10,3) NOT NULL, -- difference ÷ active households
   reconciliation_date DATE NOT NULL, notes TEXT, created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP